rav-pradhan/ravii.dev.personal/writing/web-design/_posts/2023-01-04-on-imperative-and-declarative-web-design.md

 Colour, spacing and typography properties, `grid` or `flex` values and attributes, responsive utilities: these are all provided to you in pregenerated, single-responsibility CSS classes that you can compose together to build the styles your HTML elements need.
 Using this approach, you rarely need to write new CSS in order to get your UIs styled as per designer mockups.

-Fundamentally, what utility-first CSS gives you is an **imperative design** approach to web design.
+Fundamentally, what utility-first CSS gives you is an **imperative** approach to web design.
 You command the browser to apply styles via the classes you've set within the individual HTML elements.
 The browser then executes every styling application based on your command set.

 ### The "Why" of Imperative Design